jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/etls/arm-etl.md

 - Resolution: unknown (try re-execution)

 - Note: this issue should not be raised since the issue was solved

-### CannotInspectContainerError

-- Reason: the job finish in an unknown state from aws batch perspective

-- Resolution: verify job log (possible false negative)

-### Stuck queries

-If some query seems stuck see [this resolution](https://aws.amazon.com/es/premiumsupport/knowledge-center/prevent-locks-blocking-queries-redshift/#Resolution).

 ## Partial re-execution